CSGuides/grad-school-application-guide/_misc/misc.md

 {% include quote.html content="When I was invited to interview with UVA and USC, one of my recommenders had not yet submitted their letters of recommendation to these schools.
 (I asked them politely for their submission after this.)
 This suggests that the deadlines for letters of recommendation are not the same hard deadlines as the ones for your other application materials, so don’t worry if your recommenders don’t submit right away.
 If you can’t avoid worrying, try not to email them.
 They often must submit on the order of dozens of recommendation letters per semester, and early reminders might annoy them. 🙂 I will say that both of the professors who were interested in me from these two schools were interested because of my primary letter, so my advice would be to try to have your primary recommender submit by the New Year." user="kaia" %}

 {% include quote.html content="Absent-minded professor here.
 If you see several confirmation emails arrive from a letter writer, but one school is missing, a polite email thanking them for submitting letters and asking about the missing school is not unwelcome.
-The key is to avoid preemptive emails or repeat emails." user="kevin" %}
+The key is to avoid preemptive emails or repeat emails." user="kleach" %}

 ---